 - A 1534 bible with its woodcuts illustrating the apocalyptic events of the Book of Revelations

-- A valuable 1522 edition of Giovanni Bocaccio’s The Decameron, a collection of tales told by fictional narrators as they shelter from the Black Plague
+- A valuable 1522 edition of Giovanni Bocaccio’s The Decameron, a collection of tales told by fictional narrators as they shelter from the Black Plague (an unpleasantly familiar concept right now)

 - A 1720 German edition of Robinson Crusoe and a 1747 edition of Gulliver’s Travels